IBM/zOSMF/docs/README.md

 # z/OSMF One Stop Hub
-Wlecome to z/OSMF One Stop Hub: https://ibm.github.io/zOSMF/
+Welcome to the z/OSMF One Stop Hub: https://ibm.github.io/zOSMF/